-FAULT INDICATION PROBABLE CAUSES CORRECTIVE ACTION SSOV SWITCH OPEN Actuator not allowing for full closure of gas valve.
-Observe operation of the Safety Shut-Off Valve (SSOV) through indicator on the Valve actuator and ensure that the valve is fully and not partially closing.
-2. SSOV powered when it should not be.
-If the SSOV never closes, it may be powered continuously.
-Close the gas supply and remove power from the unit.
-Refer fault to qualified service personnel.
-3. Defective Switch or Actuator.4.
-Incorrectly wired switch.
-3. Remove the electrical cover from the SSOV and check switch continuity.
-If the switch does not show continuity with the gas valve closed, either adjust or replace the switch or actuator.
-4. Moorroody wired owners.
-Ensure that the SSOV Proof of Closure switch is correctly wired.
-STEPPER MOTOR FAILURE Air/Fuel Valve out of calibration.
-Refer to GF-112 (C-More O & M) and perform the Stepper Feedback Calibration procedure in Section 6, section 2.
-Air/Fuel Valve unplugged.
-6.2.1.
-3. Loose wiring connection to the stepper motor.
-Check that the Air/Fuel Valve is connected to the Control Box.
-Defective Air/Fuel Valve stepper motor.
-3Inspect for loose connections between the Air/Fuel Valve motor and the wiring harness.
-5. Defective Power Supply Board or fuse.
+FAULT INDICATION PROBABLE CAUSES CORRECTIVE ACTION Air/Fuel Valve out of calibration.
+Refer to GF-112 (C-More O & M) and perform the Stepper Feedback Calibration procedure in Section 6, section 6.2.1.
+2. Air/Fuel Valve unplugged.
+2. Check that the Air/Fuel Valve is connected to the Control Box.
+STEPPER MOTOR Loose wiring connection to the stepper motor.
+3. Inspect for loose connections between the Air/Fuel Valve motor and the wiring harness.
+FAILURE Defective Air/Fuel Valve stepper motor.
 4. Replace stepper motor.
-6. Defective IGST Board.
-5. Check DS1 & DS2 LEDs on Power Supply Board.
+Defective Power Supply Board or fuse 5.
+Check DS1 & DS2 LEDs on Power Supply Board.
 If they are not steady ON, replace Power Supply Board.
-6. Check "Heartbeat" LED DS1 and verify it is blinking ON & OFF every second.
+6. Defective IGST Board 6.
+Check "Heartbeat" LED DS1 and verify it is blinking ON & OFF every second.
 If not, replace IGST Board.